Unfair Dismissal | Making a claim

 This is split into several areas.

-Qualifications - does the employee have the necessary qualifications for the job and is a particular qualification actually needed for this type of job ?
+Qualifications - does the employee have the necessary qualifications for the job and is a particular qualification needed for this type of job?

-Incompetence - this can be repeated incompetence or a very serious individual incident, but was the employee trained, were warnings given ?
+Incompetence - this can be repeated incompetence or a severe individual incident but was the employee trained, were warnings given?

 Here are some of the possible situations where an employee's conduct may have given the employer good reason to dismiss them: